If you want to know what TUDCA is, how it works, and all the unique health benefits it has to offer, then you want to read this article.

 One study found that 500mg every day for 1 year elicited no side effects whatsoever.

-While more research is certainly needed to determine a minimally effective dose and a maximum tolerable dose, all the available evidence suggests TUDCA is remarkably safe.
+While more research is certainly needed to determine a minimally effective dosage and a maximum tolerable dosage, all the available evidence suggests TUDCA is remarkably safe.

 Choosing The Best TUDCA Supplement